songster-sa/aws-developer-associate-notes/readme.md

 - **globally unique DNS**
 - **Read (immediately) after write for new PUTs objects**
 - **Eventually consistent for modify / overwrites via PUTs and DELETEs**
-- **PUTs by default support max 5GB data**
+- **PUTs by default support max 5GB data** - use multi-part upload for more
+- for file more than 100MB - multi part is any recommended
+- bucket names are global but buckets are region resource
+- no concept of directories - just key names with slashes
 - secure data by
-    - access (IAM)
+    - user based - access (IAM)
+    - resource based - bucket policies - resource based policy - mention what resource/users have access
         - ACL - to control which principals in another account can access a resource
-    - bucket policies - resource based policy - mention what resource have access
         - CORS
     - Transfer Acceleration - use Cloud Front to upload data
 - **Tiers**
     - Regular S3 - high redundancy
-    - S3-IA - infrequent acess - charged per retrieval
+    - S3-IA - infrequent access - charged per retrieval
     - S3-one zone IA - stored in 1AZ - cost 20% less
     - Reduced redundancy - when data can be recreated
     - Glacier - archival use - very cheap -very infrequent - takes 3-5hr to retrieve
     - Intelligent tier - for unkown patterns (2 subtypes - frequent and infrequent)
+- S3 licycle rules
+    - transition actions
+    - expiration actions
 - **data is private by default - public access is forbidden by default**
 - **Encryption**
     - in transit - SSL / TLS applied on https requests